 Training for a marathon eats into your life, so it's normal to skip a few training miles here and there in favour of family time and maintaining some semblance of a social life.
 But trying to squash in a heap of missed days could result in injury or not being full rested on race day.
 You can't fake it, so make sure you put the training in.

 Chill.
-It’s easy to get swept away by nerves but just try to remember all of the work you’ve done to even think about standing on that starting line.
+It’s easy to get swept away by nerves but just try to remember all of the work you’ve done to even think about standing on that starting line, so try not to stress.
 Go for a nice walk, read a book, take your mind off the task ahead.
 Your taper is a chance to enjoy some well-deserved rest time.

 Avoid experimenting with your food